 Welcome to the Department of Physics and Astronomy

 Our department is characterized by active participation by students in the learning process.
-Our faculty use state-of-the-art pedagogical methods and materials developed from research on learning and teaching of physics.
+Our faculty use state-of-the-art pedagogical methods and materials developed from research on the learning and teaching of physics.
 Students are actively engaged in building conceptual understanding as well as solving traditional problems – from introductory mechanics to quantum mechanics.
 Students have opportunities to be peer instructors as Maine Learning Assistants in the very classes they completed the previous year.
-And our faculty have a long tradition of including undergraduates in research, either as part of senior capstone projects or just because they can.
+Our faculty have a long tradition of including undergraduates in research, either as part of senior capstone projects or just because they can.

 Our faculty have earned awards at UMaine and across the world for scholarship, teaching, and service.
 We have faculty who have been cited in Nobel lectures or Nobel scientific background literature.
 We have Fellows of the American Physical Society and the American Association for the Advancement of Science.
 We have a Humboldt Award winner and a Fulbright Scholar.
-We have a Distinguished Maine Professor who also earned the UMaine Presidential Research and Creative Achievement Award, and a winner of the UMaine Presidential Presidential Public Service Achievement Award, and winners of the College of Liberal Arts and Sciences (CLAS) Outstanding Research and Creative Achievement Award and the CLAS Service and Outreach Award.
+We have a Distinguished Maine Professor who also earned the UMaine Presidential Research and Creative Achievement Award, a winner of the UMaine Presidential Presidential Public Service Achievement Award, and winners of the College of Liberal Arts and Sciences (CLAS) Outstanding Research and Creative Achievement Award and the CLAS Service and Outreach Award.

 Located in the town of Orono, along the banks of the Stillwater River, the University offers a strong education at an affordable price.